trevordjones/blog/_drafts/draft-ideas.md

 ##setting up a jekyll website:
 * ###topics:
-	* writing your first post

 	* linking posts - research this!
-	* gh-pages branch and get it (somewhat) live
 	* setting up a custom domain
 	* get your posts on the front page and limit the amount shown and number shown